filip-szczepankiewicz/GFO/README.md

 ## Overview

 In diffusion MRI and related techniques, experiments are repeated across many orientations (directions or full rotations).
 The quality of subsequent analyses depends critically on how *uniformly* those orientations sample the relevant space.
-Poor sampling leads to orientation bias: the measured powder-average signal will vary depending on how the sample happens to be placed in the scanner.
+Poor sampling can lead to orientation bias where the powder-averaged signal will vary depending on the orientation of the sample.

 **GFO** addresses this by optimizing a set of N rotations to be as orientation-independent (isotropic) as possible.
 It supports two families of cost functions: